 Most chip cards issued in the U.S. are chip-and-signature cards.
 Chip-and-PIN is much more popular abroad.
 But you can use Chase chip-and-signature credit cards pretty much anywhere in the world where chip-and-PIN cards are accepted.
 Merchants are supposed to accept your card even if you don’t have a PIN.
 You might have trouble using a chip-and-signature card at an automated terminal, though.

-The best Chase chip-and-signature card is Chase Sapphire Preferred.
-It offers a bonus of 80,000 points for spending $4,000 in the first 3 months.
-It also gives 2 points per $1 spent on all travel and dining purchases, along with 1 per $1 on everything else.
+All Chase credit cards are chip-and-signature and the best is Chase Sapphire Preferred® Card.
+It offers a bonus of 100,000 points for spending $4,000 in the first 3 months.
+It also gives 2 points / $1 points per $1 spent on all travel and dining purchases, along with 1 point / $1 per $1 on everything else.

-Sapphire Preferred points are worth 1.25 cents each toward travel through Chase Ultimate Rewards.
+The Chase Sapphire Preferred® Card points are worth 1.25 cents each toward travel through Chase Ultimate Rewards.
 You also have the option to transfer your points at a 1:1 ratio to 13 airline and hotel loyalty programs.
-The card has no foreign transaction fee, and its annual fee is $95.
+The card has $0 foreign transaction fees, and its annual fee is $95.

 Chase Sapphire Reserve® is not a chip and PIN card, it’s a chip and signature card.
 When it’s time to pay, you’ll have to insert your card into the machine (or sometimes swipe it), and then you may be asked to sign the touchpad or receipt to confirm the transaction.
 But you can still use Chase Sapphire Reserve most places that accept credit cards around the world, including most terminals equipped to accept chip and PIN cards.
 Chip and PIN is common in a lot of countries, like pretty much all of Europe, Mexico, Canada, South America and Asia.
 And Chase says Sapphire Reserve cards will work fine there.… read full answer